typelevel/cats/docs/src/main/tut/datatypes/freemonad.md

 When the user inputs some text we use a separate `State` monad to track what the user typed.

-As we can observe in this case `FreeT` offers us a the alternative to delegate denotations to `State` monad with stronger equational guarantees than if we were emulating the `State` ops in our own ADT.
+As we can observe in this case `FreeT` offers us the alternative to delegate denotations to `State` monad with stronger equational guarantees than if we were emulating the `State` ops in our own ADT.

 ```tut:book